Beth Rodgers, Ph.D., RN, FAANProfessor and Chair, Department of Adult Health and Nursing Systems

 My research spans more than 30 years of work with adults including extensive qualitative research and mixed methods intervention studies.
 My most recent work has been with adults with obstructive sleep apnea with regard to self-management and patient activation.
 I also have done extensive scholarly work on the nature of concepts and the resolution of conceptual problems in the advancement of science and the development of the conceptual and theoretical base of nursing as a discipline.

 I am an active manuscript, grant, and abstract reviewer for multiple nursing publications and organizations.
 I have served as a research mentor through the Midwest Nursing Research Society and the Western Institute for Nursing.
-I am an active member of the Southern Nursing Research Society along with multiple other nursing organizations.
+I am a member of the Southern Nursing Research Society and a Fellow in the American Academy of Nursing.

 - BS – Georgia State University, Atlanta, Georgia